-Freeman’s is pleased to present a suite of Hermès Birkin bags at its October 28 Fine Jewelry and Luxury Accessories auction, an excellent opportunity for collectors to invest in a timeless classic—no waitlist required.
-With five Birkin bags on offer, all but one from a private Philadelphia collection, Freeman’s upcoming sale has something for everyone—from a classic caramel Birkin 35 with palladium hardware (Lot 72; estimate: $7,000-9,000) to a handsome blue Birkin 35 with gold hardware (Lot 70; estimate: $7,000-9,000).
-However, the auction highlight may well be the exceptional Porosus Crocodile Birkin 35, a shiny black design in excellent condition (Lot 74; estimate: $25,000-40,000).
+Freeman’s presented a suite of Hermès Birkin bags at its October 2021 Fine Jewelry and Luxury Accessories auction, an excellent opportunity for collectors to invest in a timeless classic—no waitlist required.
+With five Birkin bags on offer, all but one from a private Philadelphia collection, Freeman’s sale included a classic caramel Birkin 35 with palladium hardware (Sold for $8,190) and a handsome blue Birkin 35 with gold hardware.
+However, the auction highlight was undoubtedly the exceptional Porosus Crocodile Birkin 35, a shiny black design in excellent condition (Sold for $30,240).
 Deemed “the king of exotics,” this highly sought-after design is a rare collector’s opportunity.

 In a testament to the true versatility and timelessness of the Birkin bag, the design has been a celebrity staple for decades, gracing the arms of everyone from Kate Moss and Cardi B to Lady Gaga and the bag’s namesake herself, Jane Birkin.
-Fine Jewelry and Luxury Accessories presents a rare moment for collectors to purchase fine examples of this storied accessory without the need to wait months or years.
+Freeman's Jewelry & Watches auctions present unique opportunites for collectors to purchase fine examples of this storied accessory without the need to wait months or years.